sumn2u/learn-javascript/en/interview-questions/intermediate-level.md

 **Answer:**

-Arrow functions are commonly used for Object methods, event listeners, callbacks, and other functions that require shorter, more concise syntax.
+Arrow functions are commonly used for object methods, event listeners, callbacks, and other functions that require shorter, more concise syntax.